 There are many different loan products available to homebuyers today…so many that it can be confusing.
 Basically, there are two main types of mortgages, government backed mortgages, like VA, FHA, and USDA, and non-government backed mortgages, or conventional loans.
 Let’s break down all the categories and see what is the difference between FHA and conventional loans.

-For first time home buyers the terminology of loans can be confusing, and sometimes the answers are misunderstood when explained in real estate jargon.
-The three basic categories of financing are either FHA, VA, or Conventional.
+For first time home buyers, and even experienced homebuyers, the terminology of loans can be confusing, and sometimes the answers are misunderstood when explained in real estate jargon.
 Here’s a brief rundown:

 Table of Contents

 Of all the loans that are originated in residential home sales, FHA, VA and Conventional are the most popular, and most familiar to homebuyers.
 There are many sub-types of loans within these three that we will cover below.
 Let’s go over the main points of these three loans.

 1. FHA – Insured Financing